-When it comes to differentiating between the cover letter vs letter of interest, the differences are subtle but simultaneously stark:
+When it comes to differentiating between the cover letters and letters of interest, the differences are subtle but important.

 Cover letters are indispensable tools that you should always send along with a job application and resume.
 Your cover letter provides a chance to encapsulate the most important information contained in your resume, while emphasizing why you want the job and the value that you can bring to the position.
 A great cover letter can go a long way toward convincing a hiring manager that you’re the best candidate for the job.